 Purpose

-You can use this statement to modify the attributes of a user tenant, including the locality, primary zone, resource pool list, and system variable values.
+The ALTER TENANT statement is used to modify the properties of a user tenant, including the locality, primary zone, resource pool list, and system variable values.

 Syntax